 This conference clearly indicates that the Waterside-hypothesis (popularly the Aquatic Ape Theory) is getting more accepted in the scientific community.
 More and more scientists are now accepting that water has played an important role in human evolution, but the question is how big the aquatic impact has been.

-Here you can find the programme: Human Evolution Past, Present & Future – Anthropological, Medical & Nutritional Considerations.
+Here you can find the program: Human Evolution Past, Present & Future – Anthropological, Medical & Nutritional Considerations.